-The hotel must have got an upgrade, she guessed.
+The hotel must have got an upgrade.

 Her dark bronzed tug swayed hard against the dock as a baby wave hit at the right moment.
 Her stomach didn’t lurch or even notice the jerk.
 She was a Dirth – a descendant of the native people.

 Her small feet and ankles adjusted easily to the constant sway of the ocean.
 It was normal and comforting to be in motion.
 The two times she ventured to land to meet with potential buyers, made her sick.
 The ground was hard and unyielding and she decided she didn’t really need the wobblers money after all.

 When the androids finished removing the fresh fish and ocean fruit, they sent a transmission to her Minky alerting her that the order was complete.

 Amee hit the hatch button and the top cover slid over the ship, sealing her in.
 She took the stairs to the lower levels heading for the bridge.
 There she used the electronic screen to depressurize.
 The ship sank further under the waterline.
 Welcoming her home with ease.

 As soon as she was deep enough Amee took the hand controls and directed the rig to her next destination.

 It was a free-floating platform that was a mile in diameter.
 The Dirths that lived on the platform lived in small spheres underneath.
 The tents they erected every morning were colorful and usually adorned with strings of pearls, coral and shiny stones.
 They vendors sold ocean fruit, fish medicine, and all the oceanic items a water living person would need.